 - Must be a manufacturer* based in Southern Ontario per the census map (Refer to Southern Ontario Service Area)

 - Must be an incorporated business (federally or provincially) for 2 years or more continuously

 - Must demonstrate financial stability

-- Must have greater than 15 and fewer than 500 full-time employees (FTE) in Southern Ontario*
+- Must have a minimum of 15 employees and a maximum of 500 full-time employees (FTE) in Southern Ontario

 - Companies are not required to be a member of CME to be eligible